IsaacVerm/weblog/posts/building-a-web-app-to-help-with-reading-a-foreign-language.md

 I found the idea behind the book interesting, but the [text in Russian itself](https://fan.lib.ru/e/eskov/last_ringlord.shtml) is too hard for me.
 Having recently experimented with [using an LLM for language learning](https://mini-computer.tail1ad9dd.ts.net/posts/how-to-use-llms-for-learning-a-language-ru), I decided to try to create an app incorporating an LLM to help out.

-## what problem does this app solve?
+## What problem does this app solve?

 When I tried to read Последний кольценосец, I noticed these aspects made it hard for me to read the text: